mehtabmahir/CSCI331Group3/SQL/README.md

 GO
 ```

 These views and functions allow easy querying of the data.
-For example, `fn_GetAllSales()` consolidates all yearly sales staging tables, and `fn_StockPricesByMake('Toyota')` would retrieve all stock costs for the make "Toyota".
+For example, `fn_GetAllSales()` consolidates all yearly sales staging tables into one result, and calling `fn_StockPricesByMake('Toyota')` would retrieve all stock costs for the make "Toyota".

 ## 6. Validation and Verification

 Finally, we perform validation checks to ensure the migration was successful:

-* **Row Count Comparison:** Verify that each table in **PrestigeCars\_3NF** has the same number of records as the source **PrestigeCars** (no missing records).
+* **Row Count Comparison:** Verify that each table in **PrestigeCars\_3NF** has the same number of records as the source **PrestigeCars** (no missing or extra records).
-* **Foreign Key Integrity:** Ensure no broken references (e.g., all foreign keys in Sales have matching Customer, all StockIDs in SalesDetails exist in Stock, etc.).
+* **Foreign Key Integrity:** Ensure no broken references (e.g. every foreign key value in Sales has a matching Customer, every StockID in SalesDetails exists in Stock, etc.).
-* **Sample Data Inspection:** Display joined sample records from multiple tables to confirm data relationships are intact and correctly normalized.
+* **Sample Data Inspection:** Retrieve joined sample records from multiple tables to confirm that data relationships are intact and correctly normalized.

-**Row Counts: Original vs 3NF Tables**
+**Row Counts: Original vs. 3NF Tables**

 ```sql
 SELECT